-The repair routine is only described as “Restore Vehicle Configuration” routine.
-The repair routine advises the repair technician to clear any codes and follow the on screen prompts, which we obviously do not have access to.
+The repair routine is only described as the “Restore Vehicle Configuration” routine.
+The repair routine advises the repair technician to clear any codes and follow the on-screen prompts, which we do not have access to.

 Power Steering Module Software Update

-There was a second TSB released on the December 06, 2019 with a TSB# 10170383.
-This TSB addresses the Power Steering software module which needs to be updated after the After the Steering Gear or Pump was replaced.
+There was a second TSB released on December 06, 2019, with TSB# 10170383.
+This TSB addresses the Power Steering software module which needs to be updated after the Steering Gear or Pump was replaced.

-This TSB describes explains that if the Steering Pump was replaced, but the module software was not updated, then undesirable steering feel will be caused, i.e. stiff steering, locking up and heavy, due to loss of power assist.
+This TSB explains that if the Steering Pump was replaced, but the module software was not updated, then an undesirable steering feel will be caused, i.e. stiff steering, locking up, and heavy, due to loss of power assist.
 So ensure you’ve had your power steering pump replaced and the power steering module software updated.